spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-mautrix-bridges.md

 ### Set the bot's username (optional)

+To set the bot's username, add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file:

 ```yaml
 matrix_mautrix_SERVICENAME_appservice_bot_username: "BOTNAME"
 ```

-Can be used to set the username for the bridge.

 ### Configure the logging level (optional)

+To specify the logging level, add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file:

 ```yaml
 matrix_mautrix_SERVICENAME_logging_level: WARN
 ```

-to `vars.yml` to control the logging level, where you may replace WARN with one of the following to control the verbosity of the logs generated: TRACE, DEBUG, INFO, WARN, ERROR, or FATAL.
+Replace WARN with one of the following to control the verbosity of the logs generated: TRACE, DEBUG, INFO, WARN, ERROR, or FATAL.

 If you have issues with a service, and are requesting support, the higher levels of logging will generally be more helpful.